Computing hydrodynamic interactions in confined doubly-periodic geometries in linear time: Colloidal Rollers

-We apply our method to a case study of a driven dense suspensions of colloidal microrollers near a bottom wall/floor, as recently investigated by Sprinkle et al. \cite{RollersLubrication}.
-In this system, magnetic spherical colloidal particles sediment into a dense monolayer near a bottom wall.
-A magnetic field is used to spin the particles with the axis of rotation parallel to the wall, which induces a translational motion of the particles along the wall due to the rotation-translation coupling induced by the presence of the floor.
-A collective active steady state is established, and experimental and numerical results provided by Sprinkle et al. \cite{RollersLubrication} show the existence of two layers of rollers, a slower layer close to the wall, and a faster layer above the slow one.
+In this section, we consider a case study of a driven, dense suspension of colloidal microrollers as recently investigated by some of us \cite{RollersLubrication}.
+In this system, magnetic spherical colloidal particles sediment into a dense monolayer near a bottom wall/floor.
+A magnetic field is used to spin the particles with the axis of rotation parallel to the wall, which induces a translational motion of the particles along the wall due to the rotation-translation coupling induced by the presence of the floor (see $\mu_{yx}^{tr}$ in Fig.~\ref{fig:self_tr}, and $\nu_{yx}^{tr}$ and $\nu_{xy}^{tr}$ in Fig.~\ref{fig:pair_tr}).
+A collective driven steady state is established, and both experimental and numerical results show the existence of two layers of rollers, a slower layer close to the wall, and a faster layer above the slow one \cite{RollersLubrication}; see inset in Fig.~\ref{fig:micro_rollers}.
 Since the colloidal layer remains close to the wall in the $z$ direction but extends far in the $xy$ directions, this system is an ideal target for our doubly-periodic solver.

-In \cite{RollersLubrication}, some of us developed a lubrication-corrected variant of Stokesian Dynamics method (without stresslet corrections) to simulate the collective driven dynamics, and found good agreements between computational and experimental results.
+In \cite{RollersLubrication}, we developed a lubrication-corrected variant of Stokesian Dynamics method (without stresslet corrections) to simulate the collective driven dynamics of colloidal rollers, and found good agreements between computational and experimental results.
 In these prior studies, we computed the far-field hydrodynamic interactions using a GPU-accelerated direct pairwise summation of the Rotne-Prager-Blake tensor \cite{StokesianDynamics_Wall} generalized to account for torques/rotation.
 To approximate the doubly-periodic conditions, in these prior works \cite{MagneticRollers}, each particle interacted only with $3\times3=9$ periodic copies of every other particle.
 Because of the quadratic scaling of the direct summation, this increased the cost of the calculation by as much as two orders of magnitude (i.e., a factor of $9^2=81$), severely limiting scalability to larger numbers of particles.